-Because of their complexity relative to other mortgage programs, VA loans are the subject of plenty of different myths.
-Some of these myths are based on truths, but what you hear can end up being very misleading, and it could be entirely untrue.
+Because of their complexity relative to other loan programs, VA loans are the subject of plenty of misconceptions.

-Because of how useful VA loans can be, some people believe that they’re too good to be true.
-The myth that VA loans can only be used once is completely false, but it’s easy to see why people might think this.
+Because of how useful VA loans can be, some people believe they’re too good to be true.
+The myth VA loans can only be used once is completely false, but it’s easy to see where this mistaken idea might have come from.
 If you currently have a VA loan, you are not eligible for a second one.

-However, this doesn’t mean you aren’t eligible for a second VA loan.
+However, this doesn’t mean you aren’t eligible for a second VA loan ever again.

-Nobody is guaranteed any type of mortgage, regardless of which mortgage program they’re applying for or if they’re veterans.
-You have to be approved for a mortgage, and that means meeting credit requirements, a specific debt-to-income ratio and other factors, depending on the program you choose.
+Nobody is guaranteed any type of mortgage, regardless of which mortgage program they’re applying for or whether they’re veterans.

-When a lender says that a VA loan is “guaranteed,” they mean that the VA backs the loan.
-The VA guarantee is there to tell veterans that they can get a mortgage with no required downpayment, competitive mortgage rates and other benefits.
+When a lender says a VA loan is “guaranteed,” they mean the loan is backed by the U.S. Department of Veterans Affairs.
+The VA guarantee means veterans and active-duty service members can get a mortgage with no required down payment, competitive mortgage rates, and no mortgage insurance.

 You can learn more about what “guaranteed” means here.

-It is true that VA appraisals can be stricter than an appraisal with a different mortgage type.
-However, that doesn’t mean they’re impossible to pass, and many VA home buyers don’t have any trouble with the VA appraisal at all.
+It is true that VA appraisals can be stricter than an appraisal with other mortgage programs.
+But that doesn’t mean they’re impossible to pass.
+Many VA homebuyers don’t have any trouble with the VA appraisal at all.

 If you are applying for a VA loan and want to have a quick, speedy appraisal process, check here for some tips on how to pass the appraisal.

-There’s no denying that home prices have increased over the past decade.
-This has made homes harder to afford for many would-be home buyers, since downpayments are usually used to lower the costs of monthly payments.
+There’s no denying home prices have increased over the past decade.
+This has made homes harder to afford for many would-be home buyers, since down payments are usually used to lower the costs of monthly payments.
 The higher the downpayment, the lower the monthly payments.

-Here’s the truth: with a VA loan, you don’t need to make a downpayment and you can still afford a house.
-The key to buying an affordable home isn’t the size of the downpayment, but finding a home that’s within your means.
+Here’s the truth: with a VA loan, you don’t need to make a down payment and you can still afford a house.
+The key to buying an affordable home isn’t the size of the down payment, but finding a home within your means.

-Plenty of VA members purchase a home without a large downpayment.
-In March, the average downpayment for a VA loan was just two percent – below the minimum of 3.5% required by FHA loans, and much lower than the traditional 20%.
+Many VA members purchase a home without a large down payment.
+In March, the average down payment for a VA loan was just two percent – below the minimum 3.5% required by FHA loans, and much lower than the traditional 20%.

-There is some truth to this myth.
 When comparing FHA loans, conventional loans and VA loans, VA loans are typically the slowest program.
-According to mortgage software giant Ellie Mae, VA loans took an average of 46 days to close during a 90-day period.
+According to mortgage software giant Ellie Mae’s June 2021 Origination Report, VA loans took an average of 55 days to close.

-So yes, a VA loan is likely going to take longer to close than another program.
-However, a difference of 3-4 days is small when you recognize how much lower VA rates are.
-Also, you won’t be required to make a downpayment with a VA loan.
+So yes, the VA loan process is likely going to take longer to close than another program.
+However, a difference of 2-3 days is small when you consider how much lower VA rates are.

-VA loans are slower than other mortgage types, but they do not take forever.
+VA loans are slower than other loan types, but they do not take forever.